-- 1. Amendment of the text of the CGMP to create Chapter 18, Community Redevelopment Element, including the creation of the CRA Center future land use designation and the CRA Neighborhood future land use designation. - 2.
-Amendment of the Martin County Land Development Regulations to create Article 12, the Redevelopment Code, including new redevelopment zoning districts and subdistricts, a regulatory plan, and building and frontage types.
+- 1. Amendment of the text of the CGMP to create Chapter 18, Community Redevelopment Element, including the creation of the CRA Center future land use designation and the CRA Neighborhood future land use designation. - Amendment of the Martin County Land Development Regulations to create Article 12, the Redevelopment Code, including redevelopment zoning districts and subdistricts, a regulating plan, and building and frontage types.

-3. Amendment of the Future Land Use Map Zoning Atlas to apply the new CRA Center and CRA Neighborhood future land use designations and the new redevelopment zoning districts and sub-districts.
+- 3. Amendment of the Future land Use Map and Zoning Atlas to apply the new CRA Center and CRA Neighborhood future land use designations and the new redevelopment zoning districts and sub-districts. - 4.
+The goal of the overall work program is to enable achievement of the vision in the Community Redevelopment Plans for socially and economically vibrant, environmentally-sustainable, compact, walkable communities, and realization of CGMP Goals 18.1 and 18.2:

-The goal of the overall work program is to facilitate achievement of the vision for the CRAs of economically and socially vibrant, environmentally-sustainable, compact, walkable communities as represented in the Community Redevelopment Plans and realization of CGMP Goal 4.2 ("To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County.") and 4.3. ("To provide opportunities for mixed residential and nonresidential uses, including Traditional Neighborhood Development.")
+"To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County."
+[CGMP Goal 18.1]